Overview

 Pilot testing in the main plant began on Sept.
 7, 2016, with the gradual introduction of actual agent-filled munitions into the automated system.

-Pilot testing in the main plant is complete and in compliance with all safety requirements.
+Pilot testing in the main plant was completed in compliance with all safety requirements.
 Environmental permits are pending.
 The remaining agent-filled projectiles are being destroyed.

 Operations

-Operations at the Pueblo plant reflect that the plant is performing as it was designed, with munitions being destroyed using neutralization followed by biotreatment.
-The main plant functions as a fully operational facility under a Resource Conservation and Recovery Act Part B Permit.
+Operations at the Pueblo plant reflect that the plant performed as it was designed, with munitions being destroyed using neutralization followed by biotreatment.
+The main plant functioned as a fully operational facility under a Resource Conservation and Recovery Act Part B Permit.